 The SparkFun GPS-RTK Board is a powerful breakout board for the NEO-M8P-2 module from u-blox.
-The NEO-M8P-2 is a top-of-the-line module for high accuracy GNSS and GPS location solutions including RTK.
+The NEO-M8P-2 is a high accuracy module for GNSS and GPS location solutions including RTK.
 With this board, you will be able to know where you (or any object) are within one inch!
 The NEO-M8P-2 is unique in that it is capable of both rover and base station operations.
 Utilizing our handy Qwiic system, no soldering is required to connect it to the rest of your system.
 However, we still have broken out 0.1"-spaced pins in case you prefer to use a breadboard.

 We’ve even included a rechargable backup battery to keep the latest module configuration and satellite data available for up to two weeks.
 This battery helps ‘warm-start’ the module decreasing the time-to-first-fix dramatically.
 This module features a survey-in mode allowing the module to become a base station and produce RTCM 3.x correction data (as opposed to the previous version of the module which is not able to produce RTCM data).

 The number of configuration options of the NEO-M8P-2 is incredible!
 Geofencing, variable I2C address, variable update rates, even the high precision RTK solution can be increased to 4Hz.
 The GPS-RTK even has four communications ports: USB (which enumerates as a COM port), UART (with 3.3V TTL), I2C (via the two Qwiic connnectors or broken out pins), and SPI.